wechto/paper/README.md

 :curly_loop: [Pessimistic Q-Learning for Offline Reinforcement Learning: Towards Optimal Sample Complexity](https://arxiv.org/pdf/2202.13890.pdf) :fire: :droplet:

-LCB-Q: We study a pessimistic variant of Q-learning in the context of finite-horizon Markov decision processes, and characterize its sample complexity under the single policy concentrability assumption which does not require the full coverage of the state-action space.
+LCB-Q (value iteration with lower confidence bounds): We study a pessimistic variant of Q-learning in the context of finite-horizon Markov decision processes, and characterize its sample complexity under the single policy concentrability assumption which does not require the full coverage of the state-action space.

 :curly_loop: [Towards Instance-Optimal Offline Reinforcement Learning with Pessimism](https://papers.nips.cc/paper/2021/file/212ab20dbdf4191cbcdcf015511783f4-Paper.pdf)